 How do I become an intern?

-If interested in becoming an intern please contact Laura Stokes at email@example.com or 720-975-0101.
-You can click here to download the application.
+If you are interested in becoming an intern please contact Laura Stokes at firstname.lastname@example.org or 720-975-0101.
+You can click here to download the application, which you can send to Laura upon completion.
 Following receipt of your application, we will talk with you, check references and determine which program may be the best fit for you.
 You will also interview with the director of the specific program you are interested in interning with.

 What are the intern program expectations?

-Each intern will have a Direct Supervisor in the specific placement.
+Each intern will have a direct supervisor in your specific placement.
 You will meet weekly as an intern group for debriefing and prayer.
-You will be expected to attend one of the services of Open Door Fellowship on Sundays (a choice of 3 services).
+You will be expected to attend one of the services of Open Door Fellowship on Sundays (a choice of 3 service times).
 There will be general intern service projects in addition to your normal duties within your specific ministry.

 When does the internship start and how long do interns stay?

-The 2018 summer internships state date is yet to be determined.
-The start date for fall and spring internships can be determined with Internship Director.
+2018 summer internships start on Wednesday, May 30th.
+Summer internships last 11 weeks.
+The start date for fall and spring internships can be determined with the Internship Director.
 Typically, an internship lasts the whole summer or semester.
-We ask for at least an 8-week commitment but most internships will last 10-12 weeks.

 How many hours per week will I be working?

-Summer internships will be a full time job.
-Fall and Spring internships can be part time.
-You can plan to work about 40 hours per week between your direct placement, church and other intern activities.
-You will get time off like a normal job.
-If it is longer than a summer or semester the hours will be discussed with the intern, internship director, and supervisor.
+Summer internships will be a full-time job.
+Fall and Spring internships can be part -time.
+Summer interns should plan to work about 40 hours per week between your direct placement, church and other intern activities.
+If it is longer than a summer or semester the hours will be discussed with the intern, Internship Director, and supervisor.

 Can I take a vacation or go away for the weekend?